cornerstonejs/cornerstone/docs/concepts/enabled-elements.md

+---
+description: In Cornerstone, an Enabled Element is an HTMLElement which we display an interactive medical image inside of.
+---

 # Enabled Elements

 > In Cornerstone, an **Enabled Element** is an [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) (typically a [div](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div)) which we display an interactive medical image inside of.